matthewzhang1998/matthewzhang1998.github.io/_pages/about.md

 Previously I was a Master's student in Computer Science at the University of Toronto, supervised by [Prof. Murat Erdogdu](https://www.cs.toronto.edu/~erdogdu/) and [Prof. Animesh Garg](https://animesh.garg.tech/).
 Before that, I was an undergraduate student in [Engineering Science](https://engsci.utoronto.ca/) at the University of Toronto.

 I also enjoy traveling and learning about different languages and cultures.
+Recently I have also been trying different restaurants and I have started running in order to compensate.

 **I am currently on the academic job market!**